What size tank is best for a juvenile bearded dragon?

 Make sure all environmental controls are at proper levels and change them if they are not.

-This behavior may result from a mite infestation, meaning you will need to contact the veterinarian for proper treatment and fully sanitize and clean the tank before moving your bearded dragon back into it.
+This behavior may result from a mite infestation, meaning you will need to contact the veterinarian for proper treatment and thoroughly sanitize and clean the tank before moving your bearded dragon back into it.

 If you are interested in creating a bioactive habitat, a larger terrarium will work better than a small one.